What is a career development plan?

 A career development plan is a structured roadmap that outlines an employee’s short-term and long-term goals, along with the skills, experiences, and milestones needed to achieve them.
 These plans are typically created in collaboration between the employee and employer and are designed to align individual aspirations with business needs.

 For small business owners, career development planning may seem like a luxury—but it’s actually a highly practical retention and growth strategy.
 When you show employees that there’s a future for them within your organization, they’re more likely to stay, grow, and contribute meaningfully.
-Tools like Homebase can support this process by streamlining scheduling, communication, and performance tracking so you can focus on developing people—not just managing shifts.

 Why career development plans matter in small businesses

-- Improves retention – Employees are more likely to stay when they see clear opportunities for growth.
+- Improves retention: Employees are more likely to stay when they see clear opportunities for growth.

-- Boosts engagement – People are more motivated when they feel they’re working toward something meaningful.
+- Boosts engagement: People are more motivated when they feel they’re working toward something meaningful.

-- Builds future leaders – Developing internal talent prepares your business for future growth or management transitions.
+- Builds future leaders: Developing internal talent prepares your business for future growth or management transitions.

-- Improves performance – Focused employees tend to be more productive and accountable.
+- Improves performance: Focused employees tend to be more productive and accountable.

-- Reduces hiring costs – Promoting from within minimizes recruitment, onboarding, and training expenses.
+- Reduces hiring costs: Promoting from within minimizes recruitment, onboarding, and training expenses.

 Career development isn’t just about helping employees get ahead—it’s about aligning their growth with the long-term health of your business.